-A total of 774 attorneys received assistance from one or more of the services offered by the Lawyer Assistance Program ("LAP") during the year 2006-twelve (12) percent more than during the prior year.
-Similarly, the total number of attorneys entering the program during 2006 increased by fourteen (14) percent compared to the number of intakes during 2005.
-At the end of 2006, there were 362 active participants in the program, an increase of twenty-four (24) percent over the number of participants at the end of 2005.
+A total of 823 attorneys received assistance from one or more of the services offered by the Lawyer Assistance Program ("LAP") during the year 2007-six percent more than during the prior year.
+A total of 187 attorneys entered the Program during 2007, which was a 10 percent decrease compared to the record number of intakes during 2006.
+The Program has averaged 182 intakes a year since its inception in 2002.
+At the end of 2007, there were 401 active participants in the Program, an increase of 11 percent over the number of participants at the end of 2006.
+Since the inception of the LAP, there has been an annual growth rate of 21 percent in the participant population, which greatly exceeds what policy makers and program planners originally planned.